 Don’t Miss: Check Samsung TV Manufacturing Date and Country

 Now that you know how you can turn on screen mirroring, let’s see how to share your Android device’s screen on your Samsung TV.
-I have a Samsung Q60 Series (65) but the steps given below should work on all 2018, 2019, 2020 models.
+I have a Samsung Q60 Series (65) but the steps given below should work on all 2018, 2019, 2020, 2021, and 2022 models.

 Note: Make sure you have a working and stable Wi-Fi connection.
 In case you are getting any issues with that, check out my tutorial on fixing internet connection problems on Samsung TV.